binarysculptor/wallet/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              /usr/bin/libertyd
-Configuration file:  /etc/pivx/pivx.conf
+Configuration file:  /etc/liberty/liberty.conf
 Data directory:      /var/lib/libertyd
 PID file:            /var/run/libertyd/libertyd.pid (OpenRC and Upstart)
                      /var/lib/libertyd/libertyd.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the pivx user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the pivx user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the liberty user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the liberty user and group.
 Access to liberty-cli and other libertyd rpc clients can then be controlled by group membership.

 4. Installing Service Configuration